 “Wh-what’s going on…” Terra stammered, her face pale.

 A dark chuckle boomed from the intercom.
 “I know you can hear me, Hyren,” a deep voice said.
-The ambient light from the wall map suddenly changed color from peaceful cyan to stark white.
+The ambient light from the wall map changed color from peaceful cyan to stark white.

 “Ah, there you are.
 Did you really think you were going to get off that easily?”
 Sloth asked, looking quite pleased with himself.